simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

     }
     ```
     Otherwise, the outliers field in the output
-    would include the FQDN and stage of all the machines that are in the incorrect stage.
+    would include the FQDN and stage of all the hosts that are in the incorrect stage.

     If something fails, please rollback the CM to pre_deploy stage as shown above and try again.
     If it keeps failing, please get in touch for advice.